John Hodgson (Australian politician): Public life

 It may have been some consolation that on 11 November 1851 Hodgson was elected Alderman, or senior Councillor, in his ward.
 Later, however, on 8 June 1853 Hodgson was elected to the City of Melbourne as one of the three additional members in the expansion of the unicameral Legislative Council and was sworn-in two months later.
 Hodgson held this seat until March 1856.
 When the new Legislative Council (the upper house of the new Parliament) was created in November 1856, Hodgson was elected a member for Central Province, a seat he held until August 1860.

 Other interests

-Hodgson had a continuing interest in the City's developing infrastructure.
+Hodgson maintained a keen interest in the City's developing infrastructure.

-As early as 1846 he is noted in the Argus as proposing "a timber bridge across the Yarra Yarra, in the vicinity of Mr. Simpson's residence".
-Simpson was the well respected first "arbitrator" (1836) and later following Lonsdale, the second police magistrate of the new colony.
+As early as 1846, the Argus notes his proposal for "a timber bridge across the Yarra Yarra, in the vicinity of Mr. Simpson's residence".
+Simpson, the esteemed first "arbitrator" (1836) and later following Lonsdale, the second police magistrate of the new colony.
 Throughout the 1840s Simpson lived in Little Flinders Street.